NicholasStout/A3C-Stock-broker/README.md

 The basic way it worked was this:
 1) I scraped the last ten years of Forex data off of a website
-2) I visualized the data to decide what is the best interval of time to try to make a preidction.
+2) I visualized the data to decide what is the best interval of time to try to make a prediction.
 I  didn't include my visualizations in this repo.
 3) I transformed the data into the ohlc every ten minutes, then tried to predict it with a rnn regressor
 4) this fed into a reinforcement algorithm